sashasochka/openrouter-mcp/docs/reports/COLLECTIVE_INTELLIGENCE_TEST_REPORT.md

 ## Conclusion

 The Collective Intelligence MCP tools infrastructure is **fundamentally sound and ready for production use** once the identified issues are resolved.
 The architecture demonstrates sophisticated multi-model coordination capabilities with good performance characteristics.

+Operational note: the core workflow uses an initial broad parallel pass across many competitive models, adaptive re-runs with fewer or more models depending on agreement, and a final single-model synthesis step to maximize answer quality while controlling cost and latency.

 ### Key Strengths
 - ✅ Well-designed modular architecture